NikolaVk/nva_computers/TESTING.md

     - Conclusion: PASSED

-2. Recieve a confirmation mail
+2. Receive  a confirmation mail
-    - After the contact form has been filled in the user trying to get in contact will recieve a confirmation email with information about how many workdays it can take to get an answer.
+    - After the contact form has been filled in the user trying to get in contact will receive a confirmation email with information about how many workdays it can take to get an answer.

     - Conclusion: PASSED

 3. Contact via social media
-    - Like mentioned above the Facebook page that is accesable from within the footer the user can go ahead and ask away.
+    - Like mentioned above the Facebook page that is accessible from within the footer the user can go ahead and ask away.

     - Conclusion: PASSED

 4. Subscribe to a newsletter
-    - Within the footer there is a form that is accesable once clicked on Subscribe to our Newsletter.
-The user can than leave behint their email adress.
-If clicked accedentaly it helps that there is an added cancel button within the form.
+    - Within the footer there is a form that is accessible once clicked on Subscribe to our Newsletter.
+The user can than leave behind their email address.
+If clicked accidentally it helps that there is an added cancel button within the form.

     - Conclusion: PASSED

 ### Admin

-1. Easely add, edit or remove products
+1. Easily  add, edit or remove products
     - Once admin inside the my account dropdown there is a button called Product Management which when clicked can add a new product to the store.
-A product can also be eddited or removed by looking it up manualy and clicking the Edit or Remove button.
+A product can also be edited or removed by looking it up manually and clicking the Edit or Remove button.
 All of this can also be achieved within the admin page.

     - Conclusion: PASSED